 Why is this medication prescribed?

-Ivosidenib is used to treat a certain type of acute myeloid leukemia (AML; a type of cancer that begins in the white blood cells) in certain people that has returned or that has not improved after previous treatment(s).
+Ivosidenib is used as a first treatment for to treat a certain type of acute myeloid leukemia (AML; a type of cancer that begins in the white blood cells) in people who are 75 years of age and older, or in adults who have additional medical conditions and cannot be treated with other chemotherapy medications.
+Ivosidenib is also used to treat a certain type of AML that has returned or that has not improved after previous treatment(s).
 Ivosidenib is in a class of medications called IDH1 inhibitors.
 It works by slowing or stopping the growth of cancer cells.

 How should this medicine be used?